NBKRedSpy/CardSurvivalScreenHotKeys/README.md

 # 1.0.2
 * Changed GetKey to GetKeyDown to avoid repeating executions.
 * Fixed accept looking for Escape and Space instead of just Space.

+# 1.0.3
+* Added Character and Blueprint windows.
+* Fixed disabled buttons invoking.
+For example, at night.